wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 You must be assigned the Organization Configuration role in the Microsoft 365 Defender portal to create or modify an audit log retention policy.
 Here are the instructions for granting these permissions using PowerShell.

-1. Connect to Microsoft 365 Defender portal PowerShell using an account that already has access.
+1. Connect to Security & Compliance Center PowerShell using an account that already has access.
-1. Use the **Add-RoleGroupMember** cmdlet to add a user to the Organization Management role group.
+1. Use the `Add-RoleGroupMember` cmdlet to add a user to the Organization Management role group.
 This example shows AlexW being added to the role group:

     `Add-RoleGroupMember -Identity "Organization Management" -Member AlexW`

-1. Confirm the user has been added to the Organization Management group in Microsoft 365 Defender portal.
+1. Confirm the user has been added to the Organization Management group in Security & Compliance Center.
 Here is an example:

     `Get-RoleGroupMember -Identity "Organization Management"`